a24ibrah/TOSCA-MART/README.md

 ## <a name="dataset"></a> About the dataset
 The **Dataset** folder contains the TOSCA definitions of 1395 different service templates (along with all the types needed to define them).
 The URLs of all available service templates are listed in [service-templates.txt](https://raw.githubusercontent.com/jacopogiallo/TOSCA-MART/master/Dataset/ServiceTemplates/service-templates.txt) (one per line).

-More precisely, there are 279 service templates providing different deployment solutions for 7 applications (4 web services and 3 web applications - with a database in the back-end).
+More precisely, there are 279 service templates providing different deployment solutions for 7 applications (4 web services, and 3 web applications).
 The application stacks in such service templates are then replicated 2, 3, 4 and 5 times to permit increasing the amount of features provided by a service template's topology.
 (We employ the following naming convention:
 [Moodle_X-2.tosca](https://raw.githubusercontent.com/jacopogiallo/TOSCA-MART/master/Dataset/ServiceTemplates/Moodle_X-2.tosca), [Moodle_X-3.tosca](https://raw.githubusercontent.com/jacopogiallo/TOSCA-MART/master/Dataset/ServiceTemplates/Moodle_X-3.tosca), [Moodle_X-4.tosca](https://raw.githubusercontent.com/jacopogiallo/TOSCA-MART/master/Dataset/ServiceTemplates/Moodle_X-4.tosca), and [Moodle_X-5.tosca](https://raw.githubusercontent.com/jacopogiallo/TOSCA-MART/master/Dataset/ServiceTemplates/Moodle_X-5.tosca), are service templates whose topology is that of [Moodle_X.tosca](https://raw.githubusercontent.com/jacopogiallo/TOSCA-MART/master/Dataset/ServiceTemplates/Moodle_X.tosca) replicated 2, 3, 4, and 5 times, respectively).